AdobeDocs/workfront.en/help/manage-work/issues/manage-issues/create-issues.md

     * Fields that belong to another object
     * Fields that you don't have access to edit them
-    * Fields that are calculations and which are automatically updated by `Workfront`.
+    * Fields that are calculations and which are automatically updated by Workfront.

 1. Click Enter to finish inline editing, and add the issue to the project or task.

 ## Create issues by entering a new request

 You can designate projects to be receptacles for receiving issues.
-These type of projects are called Request Queues in `Workfront`.
+These type of projects are called Request Queues in Workfront.
 You can access Request Queues through your Requests area in the Main Menu.

 >[!TIP]
 >
->The terms "issue" and "request" are interchangeable in `Workfront`.
+>The terms "issue" and "request" are interchangeable in Workfront.

 For more information about how to set up projects as Request Queues to receive issues, see [Create a Request Queue](../../../manage-work/requests/create-and-manage-request-queues/create-request-queue.md).
 For information about submitting requests, see [Create and submit Adobe Workfront requests](../../../manage-work/requests/create-requests/create-submit-requests.md).